cmm25/ether/README.md

-# Ether - Decentralized Art Platform
+# Ether - Decentralized Art Platform.

 A comprehensive blockchain-based platform for digital art campaigns, voting, and NFT minting built on Ethereum.